Allogy/gradle-wrapper-cache-populator/README.md

 # Gradle Wrapper Cache Populator

 We use this project at Allogy to load up Gradle versions onto our build AMIs.
+When we build our AMIs, we can thus install various versions of Gradle.
+This allows our build slaves to start builds quicker.

 ## Packer Usage